Mrjohns42/DoggieClock/README.md

 ![button, button, who's got the button?](images/button.jpg)

-To keep a neat/tidy package, I used a right-angle mount tactile momentary button, on a [FeatherWing Proto Board](https://www.adafruit.com/product/2884).
+To keep a neat/tidy package, I used the right-angle mount tactile momentary button on a [FeatherWing Proto Board](https://www.adafruit.com/product/2884).
 Sure it's overkill, but the FeatherWing ecosystem made it too easy and it makes the final product looks nice.

 ![overkill](images/buttonboard.jpg)